-The last registration for 1 st time entering students into the B. Tech Industrial Engineering programme would be in July 2019.
+The last registration for 1st time entering students into the B. Tech Industrial Engineering programme would be in July 2019.
 Thereafter only repeating students would be allowed to register for B. Tech modules subject to the phase out plan as specified below.
 Notwithstanding all the current rules (both General rules and Departmental rules) that regulate this degree, the last semester in which any student may register for each of the modules is listed as follows:

 Module Name Last Possible Semester of Registration

 Project Research IV July 2021

-Quality Assurance IV July 2021
+Quality Assurance IV July 202 I

 System Dynamics IV July 202 I

-Logistics Engineering IV July 202 I
+Logistics Engineering IV July 2021

 Project Engineering IV January 2022

 Information Systems IV January 2022

 Production Technology IV January 2022

 Entrepreneurship IV January 2022

+The dates listed above would be only for repeating students and not students attempting the subject for the Ist time.
 Students are advised to plan their studies accordingly so as to meet the deadlines given above.

-IE13 SYLLABUS STRUCTURES:
+IEI3 SYLLABUS STRUCTURES: